mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 }
 ```

-When color schemes are used, Material UI ships these features out of the box:
+The `colorSchemes` node makes it possible for Material UI to support the following features out of the box:

-- System preference detection.
+- System preference detection
-- You can achieve instant transitions between modes with the `disableTransitionOnChange` prop.
+- Instant transitions between modes with the `disableTransitionOnChange` prop
-- The selected mode is stored in local storage to persist the user's preference.
+- Persistent user preferences via local storage
-- The selected mode is automatically synced between browser tabs.
+- Automatic synchronization of the selected mode across browser tabs

 #### A hook for toggling between modes